-T. H. Hubing et al., "Identifying and Quantifying Printed Circuit Board Inductance," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 1994, Institute of Electrical and Electronics Engineers (IEEE), Jan 1994.
+T. H. Hubing et al., "Identifying and Quantifying Printed Circuit Board Inductance," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1994, Chicago, IL), pp. 205-208, Institute of Electrical and Electronics Engineers (IEEE), Aug 1994.

 Electrical and Computer Engineering